cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/create.md

 Use the `rules` parameter to supply a list of rules that define the ruleset.
 For an object definition, see [Rulesets API: JSON Object](/cf-rulesets/rulesets-api/json-object).

-## Example - Create a zone-level phase ruleset
+## Example - Create a zone-level phase entry point

 This example creates a zone-level phase entry point at the `http_request_firewall_managed` phase with a single rule that executes a Managed Ruleset.